hermangroup/docs/wallets/dashcore/backup.rst

 .. figure:: img/restore-rename-dat.png
    :width: 370px

-   Copying the backup file into the DashCore folder and renaming it to wallet.dat
+   Copying the backup file into the HistoriaCore folder and renaming it to wallet.dat